IsraelHikingMap/Site/README.md

   In the `secrets.json` file that opens add the applicable fields and save the file.
   ```
   {
-    wikiMediaUserName: "your wikimedia user",
+    "wikiMediaUserName": "your wikimedia user",
-    wikiMediaPassword: "your wikimedia password"
+    "wikiMediaPassword": "your wikimedia password"
     "zanataUserName": "your zanata user",
-    "zanataApiKey": "your zanata api key"
+    "zanataApiKey": "your zanata api key",
+    "imgurClientId": "your imgur clinet ID"
   }
   ```
 * In Visual Studio, _View &rarr; Other Windows... &rarr; Package Manager Console_